 • focusing on newly hired sales and sales support teams aligned with the On-Boarding Program with topics

-The job of a learning consultant is as varied as the company hiring for position.
-In short the Learning Consultant designs and deploys the global learning competency/behavior based roadmap for employees and leaders at all levels aligned with the Learning & Organizational Development Center’s strategy.
+The job of a learning consultant is as varied as the company hiring for the position.
+In short the Learning Consultant designs and deploys the global learning competency/behavior-based roadmap for employees and leaders at all levels aligned with the Learning & Organizational Development Center’s strategy.
 The job description of a learning consultant consists of:

-• designing learning roadmap based on core and key competencies/behaviors to accelerate employee’s and organizational performance aligned with short and long term business goals
+• designing a learning roadmap based on core and key competencies/behaviors to accelerate employees and organizational performance aligned with short and long-term business goals

 According to Indeed.com, the average salary for a learning consultant is $84,000 per year!
 Some companies ask people in these positions to have a degree in Human Resources, while others require you to have a degree in education or business.

 An Instructional Designer is someone who practices creating instructional experiences which make the acquisition of knowledge and skill more efficient, effective, and appealing.
 This process consists broadly of determining the current state and needs of the learner, defining the end goal of instruction, and creating some "intervention" to assist in the transition.
 The job description of an Instructional Designer is to:

 • working collaboratively with faculty and instructional designers, utilizing state-of-the-art technology to produce engaging online courses.

 • providing curriculum design, development, and launch support for all electronically delivered classes